 - If the clutch adjustment is tight, and the motor is still running with no action on the chainwheel, then there is likely a stripped or broken gear internal to the windlass gear box, or broken key and keyways that are causing the motor not to engage with the main-shaft.
 At that point the windlass should be disassembled and inspected by a marine mechanic or boat yard.

-Issue: Your Windlass Motor Runs, but not at Full Strength
+Issue #4: Your Electric Windlass Motor Runs, but not at Full Strength

 Occasionally after a boat has sat dormant for several months, the windlass labors and lacks the recovery power or speed it had in years past.
 This can be the result of a number of things.
 It’s presenting as an electrical issue but, don’t rule out the possibility of a mechanical problem.